Oslund2/financeO2C/README.md

-# Clayville Craniums - AI Animation Studio
+# AI Animation Studio

-An AI-powered claymation animation production platform for creating episodes of "The Clayville Craniums" - a Scripps National Spelling Bee animated series.
+An AI-powered animation production platform for creating episodes of "The Clayville Craniums" - a Scripps National Spelling Bee animated series.

 ## Overview